1. Home

 Sensitive information includes the following:

-Normally, you are the only person who can decide how your information can be shared.
-However, if you are not able to make those decisions, the professionals involved in your care may decide that sharing the information will be in your best interests.
+If you are not able to make decisions about how your data is shared, the professionals involved in your care may decide that sharing the information will be in your best interests.
 They must take into account the views of your family and carers.

 You can choose someone to take decisions on your behalf if you are unable to do so.
 This is called a ‘Lasting Power of Attorney’.